Complete a field project on a pressing issue related to your degree while developing contacts and utilizing resources within your host organization.

 Pre-Departure Professional Training

-A series of 1-credit workshops offered to IPSS participants during the fall and J-term are designed to teach key skills essential for entry-level positions at international organizations.
+A series of 1-credit workshops offered to IPSS participants during J-term are designed to teach key skills essential for entry-level positions at international organizations.
 Workshops are taught by highly effective instructors with extensive experience in a variety of fields.

 Applied Field Project Design - October

-A required, noncredit workshop led by Dr. Maha Baimyrzaeva.
+A required noncredit workshop led by Dr. Maha Baimyrzaeva.
 The workshop details the IPSS field course, including key deliverables, and will help participants to practice designing applied field projects that would meet IPSS field course requirements.
+Dates for Spring 2015: October 25-26, 2014

 Creating Video Presentations - October

-This optional, noncredit workshop, led by DLC staff, will teach participants how to shoot, edit, and upload video presentations.
-Participating in this training will prepare IPSS students for submission of a final video presentation in August, 2014.
+This optional noncredit workshop, led by DLC staff, will teach participants how to shoot, edit, and upload video presentations.
+Participating in this training will prepare IPSS students for submission of a final video presentation in August 2015.

 Workshops (optional*) - January